frankburgs/main/notes/notes_network.md

 - Network, 100 ms - 2 sec, async.

 # Notes
+- Non-ephemeral ports (usually 0 - 1023) are permanent port numbers for a server or service
 - Pinging an IP address with no port specified defaults to port 80 ❔

 - Obtain an IP address automatically: When a device is configured to obtain an IP address automatically, it will use the Dynamic Host Configuration Protocol (DHCP) to obtain an IP address from a DHCP server on the network.